bateller/martinfitzpatrick.name/content/web dev/pelican-on-webfaction.md

 ## Webfaction

-### Panel beating

 First things first, we need to create a Webfaction webapp to hold our site.
 In fact, we need 2: one for the source code and settings, one for the output.
 Only the second of these is actually served publically - and Webfaction allows for this by making it possible to have applications with no association website.
+You do this through the Webfaction panel.

 > If you want to, you can put the generator code in your home folder instead but I think that is a bit confusing.

 You can also decide here how you want to name the two apps.
 Initially I had `golifescience` holding the source, and `golifescience_public` holding the generated output.
 However, it dawned on me that if I wanted more than one Pelican site (quite possible) I was going to end up with multiple dud apps scattered around.
 To prevent this I created two apps, one `pelican` that will hold any Pelican site settings repos in a subfolder, and `golifescience` which is the public served version of this site.

 The first, `pelican`, was created as 'Static only (no .htaccess)', the second `golifescience` as 'Static/CGI/PHP-5.4'.
 This latter decision only really has an impact if you need to use URL rewriting, or other `.htaccess` directives further down the line.
 I did, so I did.
 If you like this can also be 'Static only (no .htaccess)' and it'll be served by Webfaction's potentially-faster nginx server.

+Remember to associate the public one with an active domain under 'websites'.
+Make sure it's working (if you've just set it up DNS could hold you up here).

-### Back to black
+## Back to black

 Back in the SSH session you can now cd ~/webapps and see the two new created folders `pelican` and `yoursitenamehere`.
 Now change into your pelican folder with